duckfullstop/interduck/content/blog/2_pretacc/index.md

 ## How to Upgrade

+**The patched firmware version as of writing is v1.6.6.** On some models this varies - see below.

 For those managing deployments over OCPP, please either talk to your ABB representative (you should already have been contacted), or patch as you have done for prior releases.

 For those using the mobile app - **There are new ChargerSync and TerraConfig mobile apps - you need to switch to the new version to update, and when you do, the old ones will stop working.** These are as follows: